Phuker/multi-tldr/Readme.md

         "osx",
         "linux"
     ],
-    "compact_output": true
+    "compact_output": false
 }
 ```

 The `colors` option is for the output when you look for a command, you can custom it by yourself.
-(Note that the color should be in `['black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white']`)
+(Note that the color should be in `'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white', 'bright_black', 'bright_red', 'bright_green', 'bright_yellow', 'bright_blue', 'bright_magenta', 'bright_cyan', 'bright_white'`)

 The default location for the configuration file is `~/.tldrrc.json`, you can use the `TLDR_CONFIG_DIR` environment variable to point it to another folder (e.g. `$HOME/.config`).